yamunan-bitset/Turing-Machine/README.md

 ## Features

-- Simulate Turing Machines with customizable states
+- Simulate Turing Machines with any number of states
+- Customisable initial tape conditions
 - Step-by-step execution and visualization
 - Front-end GUI